Live and Decided Planning Applications

 Please note that to get an application determined by planning committee councillors there must be 5 objections if the officer recommendation is to grant.
 If the recommendation is to refuse, then there must be 5 letters of support to take it to commmittee.
 Most applications are determined under delegated powers by officers.

-Recently Registered and LIVE Planning Applications
+LIVE Planning Applications

 Kings House….Listed application BH2018/00869 and Full Planning application BH2018/00868 Demolition of the 1980’s extension down Grand Avenue, conversion of Listed Kings House to flats with two newbuild blocks to the rear, one fronting Grand Avenue, the other fronting Second Avenue.
 Responses received after 24 April (the 21 day deadline) may not be considered.
 The convention of considering responses up to decision has been stopped.
 Please ensure you make two responses – one for each application.